John Grasso - Owner & Operator-

 I am a member of the The Nihon Bijutsu Token Hozon Kyokai or Society for the Preservation of the Japanese Sword (N.B.T.H.K.) in Japan.
 Over my years of collecting and dealing I have had many swords professionally restored which had fallen into a state of disrepair; the restorations were carried out by traditional Japanese qualified craftsman to return these swords to their original beauty, so that future generations may also enjoy them.

 Japanese swords are one of the finest blades ever produced.
+One of our prized items dates back to the 11th Century Heian period circa 1040AD, a Tachi/long sword.
 Many of the items, dating back several hundred years, are on display and selected items are also available for purchase.